 The Gambia’s outgoing President, Yahya Jammeh, appears to be going nowhere slowly.
 After conceding defeat in the December 1 presidential election, Jammeh – who has held power for the past 22 years – made a U-turn.
 In spite of the country’s electoral commission confirming opposition candidate Adama Barrow’s victory, Jammeh filed a petition with the Supreme Court, asking it to void the entire election result.
 A pattern of rule through continuous firing and rehiring has come back to haunt Jammeh, however, as the Supreme Court has not been able to hold a sitting since May 2015, when Jammeh sacked two of its justices.
 The countdown has started to January 19, when the constitution requires Jammeh to hand over power.

 Outside The Gambia, Jammeh faces widespread opposition to his latest power grab.
-ECOWAS, the AU and UN issued a joint statement calling for Jammeh to step down.
+ECOWAS, the African Union and United Nations issued a joint statement calling for Jammeh to step down.
 ECOWAS Commissioner Marcel de Souza asserts that a military intervention may be considered, and neighboring Senegal has indicated that it is willing to take part in military action to secure the transition to democracy.
 On December 16, the Organization of Islamic Cooperation issued a statement calling Jammeh to accept the results of the election, and many African heads of state have confirmed they will attend the inauguration of Barrow.